 Design Overview and Build Quality

-Though the device comes with smaller footprints, it weighs about 40 pounds, which is a bit on the heavier side.
+Though the device comes with a smaller footprints, it weighs about 40 pounds, which is a bit on the heavier side.
 It comes with a 2.8-inch color touch screen display that lets you easily navigate through the different functionalities of the printer.
-Besides this, you also find different icons on the control panel that let you carry out different functionalities.
+Besides this, you will also find different icons on the control panel that let you carry out different functionalities.

 Connectivity